sveltejs/cli/packages/clack-prompts/README.md

 import { confirm } from '@clack/prompts';

 const shouldContinue = await confirm({
-	message: 'Do you want to continue?',
+  message: 'Do you want to continue?'
 });
 ```